zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 the Sun Clan.
 "After listening to the words of the Sun people": "The words, ways of speaking, teachings, teachings, admonitions of the Sun people after hearing, after hearing, after grasping, understanding, and discerning."
-After listening to the words of the Sun people,Should walk alone like a rhinoceros horn.
+After listening to the words of the Sun people,Should walk alone like a rhinoceros.

 Because of that, the single enlightened person said:

 "It's impossible: those who are willing to meet can reach temporary relief,

-After listening to the words of the Sun tribe, he should walk alone like a rhino horn. "
+After listening to the words of the Sun tribe, he should walk alone like a rhinoceros. "

 The second product [completed].